theresasogunle/paymentAPI/docs/auth/user/signup.md

 Two things happen.
 1. if a user is not registered, it returns a `status` of `register`
 2. if a user is registered, it returns a `status` of `login`

+So we can show different screens depending on the status

+## 2. Register User

+So if the status is register we would run this mutation `signUp`